-Despite a population running to the millions, Phoenix and Scottsdale occasionally like to present themselves as grown-up Wild West cow towns.
-But since there are more Ford Mustangs than wild mustangs around these parts, you'll have to get out of town way before sundown if you want a taste of the Old West.
-At the outer edges of the Valley, you'll find a couple of Hollywood-style cow towns that are basically tourist traps, but, hey, if you've got the kids along, you owe it to them to visit at least one of these places.
+The Valley’s Western culture is fading fast, but if you poke around at the outer edges of the Valley, you’ll find a couple of Hollywood-style cowtowns.
+These are basically tourist traps, but, hey, if you’ve got the kids along, you owe it to them to visit at least one of these places.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.